Tessa’s Recipe Rundown

 This post may contain affiliate links.
 Read our disclosure policy.

-In one of my first baking classes in culinary school it felt like if something could be potentially made into a rose shape, we ended up doing it.
-That’s when I discovered it really isn’t all that difficult to manipulate something just enough to make it look absolutely gorgeous and totally gourmet!
+In one of my first baking classes in culinary school, it felt like if something could be potentially made into a rose shape, we ended up doing it – so I got plenty of practice to perfect these adorable treats.

 Apple Roses